 The importance of aquaculture in Tasmanian fisheries production increased over the past decade.
 Over the past decade the real value of aquaculture production tripled reaching $559 million in 2013–14, representing around 76 per cent of the state's fisheries production.
 Most of the growth in aquaculture production is attributed to increases in the output of farmed salmonid species, in particular Atlantic salmon.

-In 2010–11, the most recent year for which regional data are available, the total plantation area in the West and North West region was approximately 110,000 hectares, comprised of approximately 89,300 hectares of hardwood plantations, 19,100 hectares of softwood plantations and 1,600 hectares of other plantations.
+In 2014–15, the most recent year for which regional data are available, the total plantation area in the West and North West region was 106,200 hectares, comprised of 86,700 hectares of hardwood plantations and 19,500 hectares of softwood plantations.
 The main hardwood species planted are blue gum (Eucalyptus globulus) and shining gum (E.nitens), and the main softwood species planted is radiata pine (Pinus radiata).

-In 2011, there were approximately 1.1 million hectares of native forests in the West and North West region, comprised mainly of Rainforest (505,500 hectares), Eucalypt tall open (265,600 hectares) and Eucalypt medium woodland (160,500 hectares) forest types.
-The majority of the native forests are in nature conservation reserves (601,900 hectares) and approximately 326,900 hectares are multiple-use public forest available for timber production.
+In 2011, there were 1.1 million hectares of native forests in the West and North West region, comprised mainly of Rainforest (505,500 hectares), Eucalypt tall open (265,600 hectares) and Eucalypt medium woodland (160,500 hectares) forest types.
+The majority of the native forests were in nature conservation reserves (601,900 hectares) while 326,900 hectares were multiple-use public forests available for timber production.
 Major timber processing industries are located in Burnie, Hampshire and Smithton.

 Lyle, JM, Tracey, SR, Stark, KE & Wotherspoon, S 2009,